Foundation Diet and Health

 Other applications

 Industry and the food sector also use papaya components.
-Papain, for example, tenderizes meat, clarifies beer (even if this violates the purity law), helps with tanning leather and in the textile industry 22 (prevents shrinking and felting of wool and silk).
-In the food industry, papaya rubber is also processed into chewing gum.
+Papain, for example, tenderizes meat, clarifies beer (even if this violates the purity law), helps with tanning leather and in the textile industry 22 (prevents wool and silk from shrinking and matting).
+In the food industry, papaya rubber can also be processed into chewing gum.
 21

 4.Roger JDP.
 Heilkräfte der Nahrung.
 Zürich: Advent-Verlag.
 2006.